 Rubrics with levels

-The second grading type is the rubrics with levels.
-If you use a rubric, you have the possibility to define levels (for example insufficient - sufficient - good), include a description and add points to each level.
-You can select one level when grading.
-This is the main difference between points per criteria and rubrics with levels, as for criteria you can select multiple (or all) criteria.
+When using the grading type 'rubrics with levels,' you can define levels (e.g., insufficient, sufficient, good), include descriptions, and assign points to each level.
+You can select one level per criterion when grading.
+This is the key difference between points per criterion and rubrics with levels, as with points per criterion, you can select multiple (or all) criteria.

 Slider

-If you need to deviate from the grading scheme, you can use the option to make adjustments to question points to either award or deduct points of a question.
-Adjustments to question points are possible for all question types.
-This option is possible if 'Adjustments to question points' is enabled in the review options tab in the settings of your assignment.
+If you need to deviate from the grading scheme, you can use the option to adjust question points to either award or deduct points for a question.
+Adjustments to question points are possible for all question types, provided the 'Adjustments to question points' option is enabled in the Review Options tab within your assignment settings.

 To make adjustments to question points, follow the steps below.